Criminal Lawyers in Denial of Rights

 The typical modalities are varied.
 The refusal to exercise the pre-meeting information right (Art.
 196 LSC): not delivering the accounting documentation requested before the ordinary general meeting.
 The denial of the information right during the meeting (Art.
 197 LSC): not answering questions on the agenda items.
 The obstruction to the audit requested by 5% of the capital (Art.
 265 LSC).
 The refusal to convene a general meeting after formal request from partners holding 5% (Art.
 168 LSC).
 The impediment to attendance rights through defective notices or unannounced changes of time or place.
 The denial of separation rights in legally provided cases.
 And the obstruction to pre-emptive subscription rights in capital increases through abusive deadlines or incomplete information.

 The penalties under Art.
 293 CP comprise fine of 6 to 12 months.
-Although it does not include mandatory prison, the type's impact should not be underestimated: it generates a criminal record in the convicted administrator, enables special disqualification (Art.
-297 CP), legitimates civil liability for proven damages and, above all, operates as a decisive negotiating lever in the underlying corporate conflict.
+Although it does not include mandatory prison, the type's impact should not be underestimated: it generates a criminal record in the convicted administrator, applies to any entity that participates permanently in the market under the broad concept of company in Art.
+297 CP, legitimates civil liability for proven damages and, above all, operates as a decisive negotiating lever in the underlying corporate conflict.
 Concurrence with other corporate offences is common: the partner who has refused to deliver information frequently does so to conceal conducts that may constitute account falsification (Art.
 290), unfair administration (Art.
 252), abusive resolutions (Art.
 291) or, where applicable, punishable insolvencies (Arts.
 257-261).
 The real concurrence significantly amplifies the criminal scope.

 The technical defence and prosecution strategy articulate several lines.
 When representing the harmed partner, we build the documentary evidence of the obstructive pattern: repeated notarial requests, certified letters with delivery receipt, e-mails with read receipt, notarial deeds documenting attendance at the meeting and questions raised, Commercial Registry certifications on breach of registry obligations.
 We articulate the criminal complaint under Art.
 293 CP in parallel with the judicial request to convene a meeting (Art.
 169 LSC) and, where applicable, the challenge of vitiated corporate resolutions (Arts.
 204-208 LSC).
 When defending the charged administrator, we articulate the legitimate exception to the duty of information faced with abusive or irrelevant requests or those seeking trade secrets (Art.
 197.6 LSC), the exception of grave harm to the corporate interest and the isolated conduct vs. systematic obstructive pattern.